 In May 2017, the Company issued secured convertible promissory notes to investors and affiliates of the Company aggregating \$325 in cash.
 In addition, certain investors and affiliates of the Company that had taken part in the November 2016 financing, and that also participated in the May 2017 financing, exchanged \$450 of unsecured convertible promissory notes received in the November 2016 financing for \$250 in secured notes with the same terms as the secured notes issued in the May 2017 financing and \$200 in unsecured notes with the same terms as the November 2016 financing.
 The unsecured notes are mandatorily convertible into Common Stock at a conversion rate of the lesser of \$0.50 per share or the price per share of Common Stock upon closing a new financing of at least \$1,000 in aggregate proceeds.
 The unsecured notes bear interest at the rate of 6% per annum.
+The secured notes are mandatorily convertible into Common Stock at a conversion rate of the lesser of \$0.50 per share of Common Stock, upon closing a new financing of at least \$1,000 in aggregate proceeds.
+The secured notes bear interest at the rate of 6% per annum.
 The secured notes are mandatorily convertible into Common Stock at a conversion rate of the lesser of \$0.50 per share or the price per share of Common Stock, upon closing a new financing of at least \$1,000 in aggregate proceeds.
-The secured notes bear interest at the rate of 10% per annum and are secured by an interest in all the Company's rights, title and interest in, to and under its intellectual property.
-Should the secured notes remain outstanding following the maturity date an additional 30% of the note's principal amount shall become due and payable.
-In December 2018, the Company increased the interest rate on its unsecured notes from 6% to 10% beginning January 1, 2019.
+The secured notes bear interest at the rate of 6% per annum and are secured by an interest in all the Company's rights, title and interest in, to and under its intellectual property.
+Should the secured notes remain outstanding following the interest rate on 10% beginning January 1, 2019.
 In December of 2020, the note holders agreed to extend the due date of the notes from December 31, 2020 to December 31, 2021.